mat414748/FinalProject/README.md

 # Difficult moments
 - answerShow - a function that does almost all the work(Creating and changing cards) with cards.
 - dispatch - this function is necessary to perform any actions.
 It is divided into 2 parts: 1.To work with cards, request "ANSWER_SHOW" 2.
 For all other requests
+- cardRow - An extremely redundant function, but due to lack of time, I left everything as it is.Creates a card according to the toggle switch(actually he is if :3)
+# Testing
+The main Update and View functions have been largely tested.These tests function without problems and perform their function